asafdav2/asafdav2.github.io/_posts/2017-01-14-how-well-do-you-know-node-js-answers-part-1.markdown

 You could return a promise resolving to that value, for example `return Promise.resolve(true)`.

 ### Can callbacks be used with promises or is it one way or the other?
 Callbacks and promises can be used together.
-For example, the following method calls a callback and returns a promise
+For example, the following method calls a callback and returns a promise:
 {% highlight javascript %}
 function foo(cb) {
   // do some processing